-- The Textbook Office is happy to assist faculty with any questions about the requisition process or course material options available to students.
+- The Course Materials Office is happy to assist faculty with any questions about the requisition process or course material options available to students.

-We are ready to help you find the best resources and maximize the learning process for your students by offering the below:
+We are ready to help you find the best resources and maximize the learning process for your students by offering:

 - Negotiation Assistance with Publishers